Gen Alpha Translator

 Translation will appear here...

-What Is a Gen Alpha Translator?
+What a Gen Alpha Translator Helps You Do

 Gen Alpha is the generation born after 2010.
 They grew up on YouTube, TikTok, and Minecraft, and somewhere along the way they developed a language that sounds completely alien to anyone over 20.

-How to Use This Gen Alpha Translator
+How to Use the Gen Alpha Translator

 1. Type or paste your text into the left box.